 Senior al Qaeda figure Sheikh Khalid Bin Abdul Rehman al-Hussainan, aka Abu-Zaid al Kuwaiti, was killed when CIA drones attacked a house.
 He was reportedly ‘a top member of al Qaeda’s religious committee‘.
-While some reports referred to a pre-dawn raid, al Qaeda later claimed that al-Hussainan died ‘while having dinner after a day of fasting.’
+While some reports referred to a pre-dawn raid, al Qaeda later claimed that al Hussainan died ‘while having dinner after a day of fasting.’
 Reports said that up to eleven people died, ‘mostly Arab nationals.’
-A Taliban commander in the area said that the family of Yahya al-Libi, killed in a drone strike on June 4 2012, was also living at the location.
+A Taliban commander in the area said that the family of Yahya al-Libi was also living at the location.
+Al Libi was killed in a drone strike on June 4 2012 – al Hussainan reportedly replaced him.
 Speaking to the New York Times, a senior Pakistani intelligence official ‘played down speculation that [al Hussainan]…had been viewed as a likely successor to al Qaeda’s leader, Ayman al-Zawahri.’
 A militant by the name of Abdur Rehman al Maghbiri was most likely to be the next leader of al Qaeda, the official added.
 Al Hussainan’s wife was also killed and between one and six of his daughters were also injured.
 The News reported that one seriously injured girl was taken to hospital in Mir Ali:

 It was a terrible scene.
 The minor girl was seriously injured but she was telling people that her father has been martyred in the attack.’